Computational-Biology-TUe/Julia-sysbio-workshop/README.md

 </div>

 ## Julia Installation and Environment Setup
 Here you will find some instructions on how to make sure the code from this repository can run on your computer.
-The workshop is built to fully work with Julia versions $\geq$ 1.8.
+The workshop is built to fully work with Julia version 1.9.
 In this instruction, we will assume you are installing Julia 1.9, but any other version is installed in a similar way.

 ### Installing Julia using the Julia version manager (juliaup) (recommended)